yvetteds/yvette-desereville-capstone-fullstack/README.md

 ### Getting Started

-1. In the server folder, create a local .env file by referring to the .env.example file in that folder
+1. In the server & client folders, create a local .env file by referring to the .env.example file in that folder
-2. On the client side, ensure that the **lib** (library) folder contains the same port number as in your server PORT .env variable to access the backend
+2. On the client side, ensure that the .env file contains the same port number as in your server PORT .env variable to access the backend (in other words, that they match)
 3. Spin up a local MySQL instance and create a local db to host the data for this application
 4. Run the migrations with the 'knex migrate:latest' command to build the tables
    ```sh